Canceling background tasks when a user navigates away from a Blazor component

 • Gérald Barré

-In an application, you don't want to waste resources.
-When an ongoing operation is not needed anymore, you should cancel it.
-For instance, if your application downloads data to show them in a view, and the user navigates away from this view, you should cancel the download.
+In any application, wasting resources is undesirable.
+When an ongoing operation is no longer needed, you should cancel it.
+For example, if your component downloads data to display in a view and the user navigates away, you should cancel that download.

-In a .NET application, the way to cancel operation is to use a CancellationToken.
-You can create a CancellationToken using the CancellationTokenSource.
-Once the Blazor component is removed from the page, you can call the Cancel method to stop the ongoing operations.
+In .NET, the standard way to cancel an operation is to use a CancellationToken.
+You can create one using a CancellationTokenSource.
+Once the Blazor component is removed from the page, call the Cancel method to stop any ongoing operations.

-According to the Blazor component lifecycle, you can call the Cancel method in the IDisposable.Dispose() method.
+According to the Blazor component lifecycle, the right place to call Cancel is inside the IDisposable.Dispose() method.

 SampleComponent.razor (Razor)